crawl/crawl/README.md

 - [x] actually remove depths
 - [x] remove drop restrictions for D1 to D4 to avoid too many 'boring' floors
 - [x] remove things like adders from D:10 since the game is almost over by D:10
-- [ ] map zot enemies to dungeon enemies in random gen or
+- [ ] map zot enemies to dungeon enemies in random gen
-- [ ] nerf zot enemies
 - [ ] nerf zot orb guardians because I don't want to remove them
 - [ ] nerf orbs of fire because I don't want to remove them
 - [ ] to make orb run easier, nerf or remove panlords
 - [ ] to make orb run easier, map other enemies to easier ones
 - [ ] end the game when the player exits the realm of zot with the orb.
 This is to avoid players spending 10 minutes predigging tunnels in a now 25 minute game.
 - [ ] zot traps no longer cast into the abyss
+- [ ] bring back and rebalance all of the former zot enemies to give zot its flavor back

 ## Extended changes